 Judge Sparks writes for the court, joined by Chief Judge Stucky and Judge Ohlson.
 Judge Ryan writes separately, concurring in part and in the result.
 Senior Judge Effron dissents in part and would reverse the pleas.

-I. Whether the search of Appellant’s personal bags exceeded the scope of the search authorization where the agent requested authority to search Appellant’s person, personal bags, and automobile, but the military magistrate authorized only the search of Appellant’s person and automobile and did not authorize the search of Appellant’s personal bags,
+I. Whether the search of Appellant’s personal bags exceeded the scope of the search authorization where the agent requested authority to search Appellant’s person, personal bags, and automobile, but the military magistrate authorized only the search of Appellant’s person and automobile and did not authorize the search of Appellant’s personal bags.

 II.
 Whether Appellant’s right to freedom from unreasonable search and seizure under the Fourth Amendment was violated when there was no probable cause for the 7 December 2012 warrant.

 Captain (O-3) Eppes conditionally pleaded guilty to various offenses primarily involving travel claim fraud.
-The conditional pleas preserved his motion to suppress the evidence discovered in two searches: one on December 7, 2012 (of Eppes’ residence; Issue II), and the second on February 5, 2013 (of Eppes’ bag; Issue I).
+The conditional pleas preserved his motion to suppress the evidence discovered in two searches: one on December 7, 2012 (of Eppes’ residence; Issue II), and the second on February 5, 2013 (of Eppes’ bags; Issue I).
 The December search was authorized by a warrant issued by the District of Columbia, while the February search was authorized by a military search authorization.